MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ## Patching Update Metadata

-After releasing an update, there may be scenarios where you want to modify one or more of the metadata attributes associated with it (for example, you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
+After releasing an update, there may be scenarios where you want to modify one or more of the metadata attributes for it (for example, you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
 You can easily do this by running the following command:

 ```NA
 appcenter codepush patch -a <ownerName>/<appName> <deploymentName> <existing-release-label>